free5ty1e/picamframegrid/README.md

 * Can use the standard `/boot/wpa_supplicant.conf` to tell a Pi with wifi to auto connect to your network, here's an example article on how to do this: https://www.raspberrypi-spy.co.uk/2017/04/manually-setting-up-pi-wifi-using-wpa_supplicant-conf/

+## Performance

+The current implementation:
+* Handles 4 seconds / frame without thermal throttling on a Raspberry Pi 3b with passive cooling / stock clock
+* Thermal throttling occurs at anything faster than 3 seconds / frame in this configuration, but it still seems to work even at 1fps

 I will post more info about my findings on how reliable / performant this is on various Raspberry Pi's as I get a chance to test them.
 I even have a Pi Zero W here that should be able to handle this task in some capacity.

 ## Installation
 To install the `picamframegrid` service, you can copypasta the following line into your SSH terminal session: